iamakashrout/SIH-2023/README.md

  ```

 ## Approach Details
-• Crawled 12000+ news articles using Python Beautiful Soup Library.<br>
+-Crawled 12000+ news articles using Python Beautiful Soup Library.<br>
-• Applied clustering on these articles to label them into different categories to prepare labeled dataset.<br>
+- Applied clustering on these articles to label them into different categories to prepare labeled dataset.<br>
-• Trained this dataset of articles using DistilBERT model to generate department predictions.
+- Trained this dataset of articles using DistilBERT model to generate department predictions.
 Accuracy - 73.27%<br>
-• Used Roberta model to implement sentiment analysis on news articles.<br>
+- Used Roberta model to implement sentiment analysis on news articles.<br>
-• Sending mail of Negative News to respective departments using NodeMailer and Gmail - SMTP<br>
+- Sending mail of Negative News to respective departments using NodeMailer and Gmail - SMTP<br>
-• Integrated this model and crawling functionality with a Django backend and wrote APIs for generating predictions and sentiments.<br>
+- Integrated this model and crawling functionality with a Django backend and wrote APIs for generating predictions and sentiments.<br>
-• Merged this backend with a simple and attractive UI where user can give triggers to load latest news articles with their analysis.<br>
+- Merged this backend with a simple and attractive UI where user can give triggers to load latest news articles with their analysis.<br>

 ## Screenshots